voxxlr/doc/README.md

 ```javascript
 node server.js
 ```
-And point the browser to either of
+and then point the browser to either of

 ```
 http://127.0.0.1:3000/cloud